tweag/nickel/notes/overriding.md

    commutativity problem per se: we also have to decide that in ordinary merging, custom function wouldn't affect subsequent merges anymore.
 This does raise yet other problems, one being of a good distinctive syntax.
-More generally, it looks confusing and unsatisfying.
+More generally, it sounds confusing and unsatisfying.

 2. What seems the right, but not trivial solution, would be to symmetrize custom merging and make it "distribute backward" as well, that is (simplifying by